Updated July 15, 2023

 - Should have at least a bachelor’s degree in finance, business, economics, or other related disciplines.

 - Should have experience in financial services or investment management, while preference is given to experience in portfolio management.

 - Although not a must have, it is good to have one or more finance designations or certifications, such as CFA, FRM, etc.

 Qualities of a Good Portfolio Manager

-Some of the qualities that are typically associated with a good portfolio manager are as follows:
+Some of the qualities that are typically associates with a good portfolio manager are as follows:

 - Must have a competitive spirit and an analytical bent of mind

 - Should have strong communication skills